 He shrugs, and just enjoys the show as he watches the party’s level stats on the managraph screen.

 “Alright, that should be it,” Justice says.

 Harmony scoffs.
 “For someone raring to leave, you sure took your time.”

 He smiles meekly.
 “I didn’t want to leave anything valuable behind, so I had to decide what I wanted to leave.”

 “Do you think this was worth it?
-We probably could have made the trip and back by this point if you hadn’t taken so long,” Order asks plainly and professionally.
+We probably could have made the trip and back by this point if you hadn’t taken so long,” Order asks plainly.

 Justice shrugs.
 “And risk someone else getting these rust scales?
 I don’t think that’s a good idea.
 If I’m not mistaken all three of us need the scales for our next gear set, right?”
 Justice says, taking a cursory glance over to yet another game book containing all the equipment within the Desolation Scope universe.